HannaBerggren/Love-Barista/README.md

 GitHub issues, milestones and projects were used to document and track an agile development approach.
 An issue was created for each user story.
 All user stories were then added to a 'Product Backlog' milestone [Link to product backlog](https://github.com/HannaBerggren/Love-Barista/milestone/1).

-I set up a plan for development this plan was just to show how it could work in real life.
+I set up a plan for development and this was performed to see how it would work in real life.
 A milestone and a GitHub project board (a Kanban board) were created for each iteration, and user stories moved from the Product Backlog and into iterations as each cycle of work began.
-They were labelled as 'must have' goals for the iteration, and assigned story point values.
+They were labelled as 'must have' goals for the iteration and assigned story point values.

 A project Kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
 ![Image](/static/css/images/kanbanboard.png)